Seasonal allergies cause itchy skin, a runny nose, sneezing, and sometimes itchy or watery, bloodshot eyes.

 Side effects tend to be fewer and less severe with nasal sprays than with drugs taken by mouth.

 Other drugs are sometimes useful.
 Cromolyn is available by prescription as a nasal spray and may help relieve a runny nose.
 To be effective, it must be used regularly.
-Azelastine (an antihistamine) and ipratropium, both available by prescription as nasal sprays, may be effective.
+Azelastine (which is an antihistamine and a mast cell stabilizer) and ipratropium, both available by prescription as nasal sprays, may be effective.
 But these drugs can have anticholinergic effects similar to those of antihistamines taken by mouth, especially drowsiness.

 Regularly flushing out the sinuses with a warm water and salt (saline) solution may help loosen and wash out mucus and hydrate the nasal lining.
 This technique is called sinus irrigation.